 In Cologne they call the carnival season the fifth season.
 This is one of the longest carnivals.
 It starts in mid-November and lasts into mid-February.
 The main event is held on the last Friday of the carnival.
 This is called the Women’s Carnival Day.
-On this day each year women dress up in fancy clothes and head to work like a normal day.
+On this day each year, women dress up in fancy clothes and head to work like a normal day.
 Once their workday is over, they put on masks and go to elaborate balls and parties that are held throughout the city.
-These festivities kick off a long and wonderfully fabulous weekend full of splendor.
-The peak of the weekend happens on Monday which is known as Rose Monday.
-On Monday there is a huge parade with very creative floats.
+These festivities kick off a long and wonderfully fabulous weekend full of splendour.
+The peak of the weekend happens on Monday, which is known as Rose Monday.
+On Monday, there is a huge parade with very creative floats.
 Parade goers are able to catch small boxes of chocolates and other various trinkets as they are thrown from the float.

 Trinidad and Tobago Carnival

-WHEN: 1st weekend in March
+WHEN: First weekend in March

 WHERE: Binche, Belgium

 Binche Carnival happens in Belgium and is a unique carnival celebration as it pays homage to the country as well as to the events.
 There are even unique traditions that take place that are in relation to the unique traditions of Belgium.
 In fact, UNESCO (the organisation that denotes world heritage sites) has named the carnivala ‘Masterpiece of the Oral and Intangible Heritage of Humanity’.
 On many of the Sundays leading up to Ash Wednesday there are small parades that happen throughout Belgium.
 These parades have live music and performances that celebrate the heritage of Belgium.
 The main event, which takes place on Shrove Tuesday, is celebrated with clown performers who wear wooden shoes and wax masks and perform in a variety of different ways.

 WHERE: Quebec, Canada